1. cuObjClient API Specification#

 Parameters:

 • ptr: Start address of registered memory.
-Must be previously registered.
+The memory must have been registered previously.

 • size: Size of the memory region for the descriptor.